yan-soon/tp/docs/UserGuide.md

 can ease the process of module management for Computer Science Undergraduates.

-GradPad is able to consolidate the modules you have taken and display the remaining required modules to ease your modules planning process.
+GradPad is able to consolidate the modules you have taken and display the remaining required modules to ease your module planning process.
 A module searching platform is also included in GradPad, providing easy navigation of modules.

 ## Quick start